-All nominations must be submitted online by a primary nominator who is an AGA member.
+All nominations are submitted online by a primary nominator who is an AGA member.
 The names of additional AGA members who support the nomination should be listed on the nomination form and included as signatories in the nomination letter.

-The following supporting materials must be uploaded with the nomination form in PDF format.
-Please title the files using the nominee’s last name, first initial and type of file (i.e., DoeJ_Letter.pdf, DoeJ_CV.pdf).
+Complete nomination packages include the following supporting materials, uploaded in PDF format.
+Please title the files using the nominee’s last name, first initial and the type of file (i.e., DoeJ_Letter.pdf, DoeJ_CV.pdf).

-- A nomination letter, not to exceed two pages, signed by the primary nominator and additional AGA members who support the nomination.
-Additional signature pages beyond the two-page limit are allowed when the letter has multiple signatures.
+- A nomination letter, not to exceed three pages, signed by the primary nominator and additional AGA members who support the nomination.
+Additional signature pages beyond the three-page limit are allowed when the letter has multiple signatures.

 - Nominee’s curriculum vitae.

-- The nominator’s qualifications to interpret and evaluate the nominee and his/her work.
+- Describe the nominator’s qualifications to interpret and evaluate the nominee and their work.

-- Relevance to and impact of the nominee’s work in his/her field of research, including citation of notable publications authored by the nominee.
+- Contextualize the relevance to, and impact of, the nominee’s work in their field of research, including citation of notable publications authored by the nominee.

-- Evidence of respect for the nominee’s work in his/her field of research, such as inclusion of the nominee’s work in the subsequent research of other investigators.
+- Provide evidence of respect for the nominee’s work in their field of research, such as inclusion of the nominee’s work in the subsequent research of other investigators.

-- Broad scientific implications of the nominee’s work to any other disciplines, clinical or basic.
+- Indicate the broader scientific implications of the nominee’s work to any other disciplines, clinical or basic.
 This may include major technical or methodological contributions such as new or improved analytical methods.

-- A summary of the nominee’s other significant research accomplishments in addition to those recognized by the prize.
+- Summarize the nominee’s other significant research accomplishments in addition to those recognized by the prize.

-- Important relevant personal characteristics of the nominee, such as how they function as the intellectual and motivational force within his/her research group and his/her ability to attract and develop young scientists.
+- Highlight relevant personal characteristics of the nominee, such as how they function as the intellectual and motivational force within their research group and their ability to attract and develop young scientists.

-Please forward all questions about this and other AGA recognition awards to 301-941-2619 or via email at [email protected].
+Please direct all questions about this and other AGA recognition awards to 301-941-2619 or via email at [email protected].